 This Savory Cheese Tsoureki is simply amazing!
 You can’t even sense the sugar in the dough.

 It’s mostly the sweet filling which sweetens it up and I realized that while eating the savory one and the one made with chestnut filling, for breakfast.

 To make the bread, you can follow the recipe for Tsourekia I have already posted in the past.

 Instead of braiding the tsoureki the normal way, I followed a different method, which is perfect for adding filling and also the result is very impressive.

-When the dough rises, divide it into four equal parts.
+When the dough rises, divide it into two equal parts.

-Roll out each part about ½ cm thick, trying to give it a rectangular or oval shape around 25 x 30 cm.
+Roll out each part about ½ cm thick, trying to give it a rectangular or oval shape.